DIY Black Cherry Cough Drops for That Niggling Cough

 - ¼ cup cherry liquor (or 1 tablespoon natural cherry extract)

-- 2 silicone candy moulds rated for high temperatures.
+- 2 silicone candy moulds are rated for high temperatures.

 (Notes: The moulds I used for my photos held 2 teaspoons of candy per cavity.
 I think they are a little large for cough drops.
 Try a mould that holds 1 teaspoon (5 ml) of candy per mould for a moderate size cough drop. )

 - Prepare silicone candy moulds by buttering the inside of the mould.
 Set aside.

 - In a 1 ½ quart saucepan place cherry bark, elderberries, and filtered water.
 Cover the saucepan.
 Simmer over low heat for 30 minutes.
 Shut off the heat and allow the pan to come to room temperature naturally.
 Strain the herbs out of the decoction.
 Return the liquid to a saucepan.

 - Simmer over low heat until the liquid is reduced to 2 cups.

 - Stir in honey and sugar.
 Cover the saucepan.
 Bring the pan to a boil.
 Stir to fully dissolve the sugar.
-If any sugar is clinging to the sides of the pan, continue boiling with the lid on until there are no more sugar crystals clinging to the sides of the pan.
+If any sugar is clinging to the sides of the pan, continue boiling with the lid on until no more sugar crystals are clinging to the sides of the pan.

 - Remove lid.
 Add ½ teaspoon butter to the syrup to decrease foaming.
 Boil over medium heat, without stirring, until the liquid reaches 300°F on a candy thermometer or the hard crack stage for your elevation.
 Remove from the heat.

 - Stir in the cherry flavouring or cherry liqueur.
 The mixture will bubble up as the alcohol evaporates.
 This is normal.
 The pan is hot, be careful that you don’t get burned.

 - Use a ladle to ladle the candy into the prepared moulds.
 Allow the moulds to cool naturally.
 This could take an hour or two.

 - Remove the cough drops from the mould.
 Wrap individually with parchment paper and tape.
 Place in a glass jar and cap tightly.

 - Store in a cool, dry place, protected from light and heat.
 Cherry cough drops should last for 2 years.